-Rabboni comes from Rabbi and Rav.
+Rabboni means “my great Rabbi”.
 According to Jewish sources, Rabbi is greater than Rav; and Rabban is greater than Rabbi, however some sources say Rav is greater than Rabbi (geez).
 The use of these words did not take place prior to the first century.
 For example, according to Jewish literature, Hillel The Elder was considered one of the greatest Rabbi's of all time, but he bore no title of respect.
 Hillel The Elder was from the lineage of David and flourished around 20 BC until about 10 AD.
-Y'shua had many teachings similar to those of Hillel.
+Yeshua had many teachings similar to those of Hillel.

 It was only after the destruction of the temple that the term Rabbi became a FORMAL TITLE for a teacher of Torah.
 This title is used today in Judaism.
 To be a Rabbi one has to have the formal ordination and laying on of hands.
-The term could not technically be applied to Jesus as a learned teacher in His day but He would more appropriately have been called a sage.
-Again, the title Rabbi during Y'shua's day meant “great one” and was used as above; to refer to those highly regarded and respected, it did not mean teacher during that time period.
-So, Y'shua was a sage, a teacher, but He was also called by the term Rabbi which was a word showing great respect and high honor.
+The term could not technically be applied to Yeshua as a learned teacher in His day but He would more appropriately have been called a sage.
+Again, the title Rabbi during Yeshua’s day meant “great one” and was used as above; to refer to those highly regarded and respected, it did not mean teacher during that time period.
+So, Yeshua was a sage, a teacher, but He was also called by the term Rabbi which was a word showing great respect and high honor.
 Sages were considered teachers.

 1. New Light on the Difficult Words of Jesus, Insights from His Jewish Context; Bivin, David; 2007